vigorousnorth/news-equity-analytics/README.md

 Each entry includes a column for potential aliases and disambiguation columns (`not_followed_by` and `not_preceded_by`) to filter out unwanted matches (for instance, to find mentions of "Brooklyn" but not "Brooklyn Nets" or "Brooklyn Bridge, the comma-separated string "Nets,Bridge" would be included in the `not_followed_by` column for Brooklyn).

+###### media_markets and publishers
+These tables exist to relate RSS feeds to different publishers or media markets.

+`publishers` identifies parent news organizations and relates them to specific feeds in our `feeds` table.
+We're using this table because you may wish to analyze multiple RSS feeds from a single corporate owner – for instance, to compare coverage in the New York Times real estate section vs. the New York Times arts section.

+`media_markets` is a two-column table that exists to group together multiple feeds from a single media market for comparison purposes.
+The `id` column is referenced from the `publishers` table.

 ###### articles
 A table of individual news articles, including columns for the `headline`, `date`, `byline` and `url`.
 The `feed_id` column references the corresponding id from the `feeds` table.